01-ai/Yi/README.md

 <br>
 You can refer to <a href="https://github.com/01-ai/Yi/blob/ebba23451d780f35e74a780987ad377553134f68/conda-lock.yml">conda-lock.yml</a>  for the exact versions of the dependencies.
 Additionally, you can utilize <code><a href="https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html">micromamba</a></code> for installing these dependencies.
 <br>
-To install the dependencies, please follow these steps:
+To install the dependencies, follow these steps:

 1. Install micromamba by following the instructions available <a href="https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html">here</a>.